clerk/t3-turbo-and-clerk/README.md

 For this template to work you need to enable Discord as an OAuth provider.
 You can find the social options under `User & Authentication / Social Providers` in the [Clerk Dashboard](https://dashboard.clerk.dev)

+> If you change any setting here outside of adding Discord, you may need to update your Expo code to handle any requirements you change.

 It uses [Turborepo](https://turborepo.org/) and contains:

 ## Code Layout